esterjo/ESBlog/content/authors/admin/_index.md

 - Visitors
 ---

-Edger Sterjo is a mathematician working in the financial industry as a quant and data scientist.
-He is a pure mathematician at heart, with a deep appreciation of mathematics that is applicable to real world problems.
-His current research interests include dynamic programming, non-parametric Bayesian models, and (on weekends) constructive quantum field theory.
+Edger Sterjo is a mathematician working in the financial industry as a "quant" and data scientist.
+He is a pure mathematician at heart, but with a deep appreciation of mathematics that is applicable to real world problems.
+His current mathematical interests include dynamic programming, non-parametric Bayesian models, and (on weekends) constructive quantum field theory.